daimo-eth/p256-verifier/README.md

 # This regenerates ../test/vectors.jsonl
 npm start

-# Validate that all vectors work with SubtleCrypto
+# Validate that all vectors produce expected results with SubtleCrypto and noble library implementation
 npm test

 # Validate that all vectors also work with EIP-7212